marianhlavac/marianhlavac-cz/index.md

 # Hey there, my&nbsp;name&nbsp;is&nbsp;Marián.

-I'm a 24-yo full-stack web developer and technology enthusiast with interests in&nbsp;various multimedia, art, and&nbsp;design.
+I'm 25-yo full-stack web developer and technology enthusiast with interests in&nbsp;various multimedia, art, and&nbsp;design.
 I have experience with both front-end and&nbsp;back-end web development, project design, UI/UX design, and&nbsp;hardware.
-I'm currently creating a&nbsp;[device to make drones smarter and safe]( https://getdronetag.com){:target="_blank"}.
+I'm currently working on a&nbsp;[device to make drones smarter and safe to access our airspace]( https://getdronetag.com){:target="_blank"}.
 I also teach 3D Printing
 at&nbsp;[Czech Technical University in Prague](http://fit.cvut.cz){:target="_blank"}.